-Policy 4320: Computer Hardware and Software Acquisition
+Policy 4120.40: Computer Hardware and Software Acquisition

-Model Policy Revised Date: 06/26/2019
+Model Revised Date: 03/15/2026

 General Policy Statement:

-The purpose of this policy is to ensure that 's (Credit Union) computer hardware and software systems meet minimum standards and are compatible with existing equipment.
-This policy defines the boundaries for the acceptable acquisition of the Credit Union’s computer hardware and software resources which includes software, hardware devices, and networking systems.
+The (Credit Union) will ensure computer hardware and software systems meet minimum standards and are compatible with existing equipment.
+Outlined are the boundaries for the acceptable acquisition of the Credit Union’s computer hardware and software resources, which include software, hardware devices, and networking systems.

 Hardware devices, software programs, and network systems purchased and provided by the Credit Union are to be used only for creating, researching, and processing Credit Union-related materials or such other use as may be approved by the Credit Union.
-By using the Credit Union’s computer software and hardware resources, each individual employee assumes personal responsibility for the appropriate use and compliance with this policy and any other applicable organizational policies, as well as city, state, and federal laws and regulations.
+By using the Credit Union’s computer software and hardware resources, each employee assumes personal responsibility for the appropriate use and compliance with Credit Union policy , as well as city, state, and federal laws and regulations.

 Reference: